-Mud and snow tires are all-season tires which have been approved for use in both muddy and snowy conditions by the Rubber Manufacturer’s Association.
-These tires usually have the “M+S” designation somewhere on the tire (depending on the brand, it may be shown as M&S or just MS).
+Mud and snow tires are all-season tires approved for use in muddy and snowy conditions by the Rubber Manufacturer’s Association.
+These tires usually have the “M+S” designation somewhere on the tire (depending on the brand, it marks M&S or MS).

-Unlike summer tires and some lower-performance all-season tires, mud and snow tires usually have deep ridges that offer increased performance in slick conditions.
-You may be surprised to learn that even some summer tires technically meet the minimum M&S tire requirements, but most manufacturers only designate tires with elevated traction capabilities as mud and snow tires.
-Additionally, mud and snow tires are generally designed to provide better traction than summer or regular all-season tires in colder conditions.
+You may be surprised to learn that even some summer tires technically meet the minimum M&S tire requirements.
+Still, most manufacturers only designate tires with high traction capabilities as mud and snow tires.
+Unlike summer tires and lower-performance all-season tires, mud and snow tires usually have deep ridges that offer increased performance in slick conditions.
+Also, mud and snow tires are general design to provide better traction than summer or regular all-season tires in colder conditions.

 How Are Mud & Snow Tires Different From Winter Tires?

-Winter tires are specifically designed to provide traction in deeper snow and in sub-zero temperatures.
-Mud and snow tires will perform just fine in lighter snow but, if you regularly drive in snowy conditions at temperatures lower than 7°C, you’re better off with a set of good winter tires.
+We design winter tires to provide traction in deeper snow and sub-zero temperatures.
+Mud and snow tires will perform just fine in lighter snow, but if you regularly drive in snowy conditions at temperatures lower than seven °C, you’re better off with good winter tires.
 In other words, if you wouldn’t feel comfortable choosing an all-season tire in the winter, mud and snow tires are probably not the best choice for your vehicle.